Keiryu Fishing

 In Japan, keiryu anglers will often gather mayfly nymphs and caddis larvae from underneath rocks on the stream they are fishing.
 This is the ultimate in "matching the hatch."
 It is not legal in New York state, however.
 Please check the regulations where you fish before doing it.

-In addition to nymphs and larvae taken from the stream, Japanese anglers also use earthworms, meal worms and salmon eggs.
+In addition to nymphs and larvae taken from the stream, Japanese anglers also use earthworms, meal worms, salmon eggs and what they call bee moth larvae (which we call wax worms).

 Mayfly nymph on fingertipMayfly Nymph